-Communication Department

-Department Chair: Andrew Utterback
+Communication Department Department Chair: Andrew Utterback

-Requirements accurate as of November 1, 2020 See academic program web pages at www.easternct.edu.forupdates.
+Requirements accurate as of November 1, 2019 See academic program web pages at www.easternct.edu for updates.

 The Communication minor is offered for students who wish to enrich their major area with some general understanding of the total communication process.
 The minor is designed to provide students with an increased awareness of the role of the media in contemporary society.
-Fifteen semester hours of credit in the communication field are necessary to fulfill the requirements for a minor.